 Mark T. Roskey, Ph.D., is Senior Vice President and General Manager of Applications and Reagents since September 2014.
 Prior to joining us, Dr. Roskey served as Vice President and General Manager of the America's Sales and Service organization in PerkinElmer's Life Science and Technologies Division from December 2011 to September 2014.
 PerkinElmer is a global life science company.
 Prior to PerkinElmer, Dr. Roskey served as Senior Vice President of Biology Research and Development at Caliper Life Sciences, Inc. from March 2009 to November 2011 when it was acquired by PerkinElmer.
 At Caliper Life Sciences, Inc., Dr. Roskey served as Senior Vice President of Applied Biology Research from 2008 to 2011 and Vice President of Worldwide Marketing from July 2003 to 2008.
-Prior to that, Dr. Roskey served as Vice President of Worldwide Marketing for Zymark Corporation, a laboratory automation company, from December 2001 to August 2003 when it was acquired by Caliper Life Sciences, Inc. Prior to that, Dr. Roskey completed a postdoctoral fellowship in molecular immunobiology at the Harvard Medical School and has a Ph.D. in microbiology from Tramingham State University.
+Prior to that, Dr. Roskey served as Vice President of Worldwide Marketing for Zymark Corporation, a laboratory automation company, from December 2001 to August 2003 when it was acquired by Caliper Life Sciences, Inc. Prior to that, Dr. Roskey served as Director of Marketing at Applied Biosystems, Inc. Dr. Roskey completed a postdoctoral fellowship in molecular immunobiology at the Harvard Medical School and has a Ph.D. in microbiology from the University of Notre Dame and a B.S. in biology from Framingham State University.